-Constructing a
+a

-New Straw Bale House
+Straw Bale House

 DESIGN - PLANS - CONSTRUCTION PICTURES

-- BUDGET - ADVANTAGES - HOMES OPEN FOR VISITING - REFERENCE MATERIALS
+ADVANTAGES/DISADVANTAGES - HOMES OPEN FOR VISITING

 FEATURES: